lesurJ/ADB-Mock-GPS/README.md

 [![Android Release Build](https://github.com/lesurJ/ADB-Mock-GPS/actions/workflows/release.yml/badge.svg)](https://github.com/lesurJ/ADB-Mock-GPS/actions/workflows/release.yml)

 This simple app allows setting and retrieving mock GPS locations via ADB broadcasts on an Android 📱 smartphone.
 It mocks location from both the GPS and Network providers allowing the use of fine location.
-While other apps exist for manually setting mock locations, automating the process is better for testing purposes.
-Appium also offers this feature, but it doesn’t always work reliably on older phones—hence this project.
+While other apps exist for manually setting mock locations, having the ability to automate the process via ADB is better for testing purposes.

 <table align="center">
   <tr>